-13 Expenses
+12 Expenses

-- 13.1 The Charity Commission describes expenses as "refunds by a charity of legitimate payments which a trustee has had to meet personally in order to carry out his or her trustee duties".
-Expenses includes: - 13.1.1 The reasonable cost of travelling to and from trustee meetings, and on trustee business and events; - 13.1.2 The reasonable cost of childcare, or care of other dependents (for example, an elderly parent) whilst attending trustee meetings; - 13.1.3 The cost of postage and telephone calls on charity business; and - 13.1.4 Cost of reasonable overnight accommodation and subsistence (including any essential care costs) while attending trustee meetings or other essential events such as voluntary sector conferences or specialist training courses. - 13.2 The following should not be classified as 'expenses': - 13.2.1 Compensation for loss of earnings whilst carrying out trustee business; or - 13.2.2 Honoraria payments (small or token sums not intended to reflect the true value of the service provided); or - 13.2.3 Expenses in connection with foreign travel. - 13.3 The Chair of the Trust Board, (or in his or her absence, the Vice-Chair) has the authority to approve expense claims from Trustees. - 13.4 Expense claims should normally be supported by bills or receipts, except where it is impractical to expect this, for example, where very small amounts are claimed.
+- 12.1 The Charity Commission describes expenses as "refunds by a charity of legitimate payments which a trustee has had to meet personally in order to carry out his or her trustee duties".

+Expenses includes: - 12.1.1 The reasonable cost of travelling to and from trustee meetings, and on trustee business and events; - 12.1.2 The reasonable cost of childcare, or care of other dependents (for example, an elderly parent) whilst attending trustee meetings; - 12.1.3 The cost of postage and telephone calls on charity business; and - 12.1.4 Cost of reasonable overnight accommodation and subsistence (including any essential care costs) while attending trustee meetings or other essential events such as voluntary sector conferences or specialist training courses. - 12.2 The following should not be classified as 'expenses': - 12.2.1 Compensation for loss of earnings whilst carrying out trustee business; or - 12.2.2 Honoraria payments (small or token sums not intended to reflect the true value of the service provided); or - 12.2.3 Expenses in connection with foreign travel.

+- 12.3 The Chair of the Trust Board, (or in their absence, the Vice-Chair) has the authority to approve expense claims from Trustees. - 12.4 Expense claims should normally be supported by bills or receipts, except where it is impractical to expect this, for example, where very small amounts are claimed. - 12.5 For further information related to expenses please view the expenses policy and procedure (staff or non-staff as appropriate)

-14 Trustee Benefits and Related Party Transactions
+13 Trustee Benefits and Related Party Transactions

-14.1 What is a 'Benefit'?
+13.1 What is a 'Benefit' or 'Related Party'?

-14.1.1 A "Benefit" includes any property, goods or services which may have a monetary value, as well as money.
+- 13.1.1 A "Benefit" includes any property, goods or services which may have a monetary value, as well as money.
 This will include payments to a Trustee for providing goods or services to REAch2 on normal commercial terms.
 A Trustee who may derive any personal benefit of this kind from a transaction with REAch2 will have a conflict between their duty to REAch2 and their own personal interest in the benefit.
-It is the potential benefit (rather than any actual benefit) which gives rise to this conflict of interest.

-- 14.1.2 Payments which are made from subsidiary companies to Trustees (or persons connected to Trustees as set out below) will also be caught by the restriction.
-In this case, this will include Reach South. - 14.1.3 Payments in respect of expenses are not classified as 'Benefits' and are considered in further detail in paragraph 13 below.
+It is the potential benefit (rather than any actual benefit) which gives rise to this conflict of interest. - 13.1.2 Related party includes persons and entities with control or significant influence over the academy trust, and members of the same group (e.g. parent and subsidiary companies, key management personnel and close family members).
+This is not exhaustive and a full definition can be found in section 33 of the Financial Reporting Standard 102. - 13.1.3 Payments which are made from subsidiary companies to Trustees (or persons connected to Trustees as set out below) will also be caught by the restriction. - 13.1.4 Payments in respect of expenses are not classified as 'Benefits' and are considered in further detail in paragraph 13.3 below.

-14.2 Connected persons
+13.2 Connected persons